Reuh/candran/README.md

 local a = if condition then "one" else "two" end -- statement as expressions

-print("Hello %s":format("world")) -- methods calls on strings (and tables) litterals without enclosing parentheses
+print("Hello %s":format("world")) -- methods calls on strings (and tables) literals without enclosing parentheses

-if f, err = io.open("data") then -- if condition with assignements
+if f, err = io.open("data") then -- if condition with assignments
 	thing.process(f)
 else
 	error("can't open data: "..err)